paolobroglio/paolobroglio.github.io/_drafts/DRAFT-cryptopals-s1c3.md

 Basically we will apply the `P = C XOR K` formula where `K` will be one of the most frequent letters used in the English alphabet.

-We'll try each letter and by taking a look at the plaintext we will understand which one of the letters is the actual key, because every decryption done with the wrong key will return a meaningless plaintext.
+We'll try this with each letter and by taking a look at the plaintext we will understand which one is the key, because every decryption done with the wrong key will return a meaningless plaintext.

 ### Utility functions

 The first thing to do is to create a function that perform the XOR between the input string and a single byte.

-We can start by re-using the utility function created for the first challenge that creates a byte array starting from a string.
+We can start by re-using the utility function created for the first challenge.
+The `ConvertHexStringToByteArray` creates a byte array starting from a string, making use of `strconv.ParseUint` Go function.

 ```go
 func ConvertHexStringToByteArray(hexString string) ([]byte, error) {